 Canva also features pre-made templates, graphic elements like shapes and frames, and typography templates.
 You can also upload your own logos, color palettes, and creative assets for easy access while designing.
 Most content is free to use and download, but some photos and illustrations cost a few dollars.

-While it's always best to use original images in your content, Pexels offers a wide variety of stock images shot by professional photographers.
+While it's always best to use custom photography in your content, stock photo databases like Pexels offer a wide variety of stock images shot by professional photographers.
 The images are tagged with their theme or subjects, so you can easily search by a wide variety of terms to find exactly what you need.

 All photos can be used for free, even if they are being used for commercial purposes, and are high resolution.